Back to Course List

 The programme prepares students to teach in the age bands 3-7 or 5-11 years.
 Students follow programmes in teaching core and non-core subjects, relevant to their age ranges.

-The programme runs for 38 weeks and includes at least 120 days work based in schools, spread across all three terms with final teaching placements in the spring and summer terms.
-Teaching placements are available in schools across the counties of the Norfolk and Suffolk.
+Work based in schools is spread across all three terms with final teaching placements in the spring and summer terms.

 University-based sessions will be held in Norwich, a location which is widely regarded as one of the most attractive and friendly cities in Britain.
 The campus at the University of East Anglia is set in extensive parkland and the distinctive architecture is nationally acclaimed.
 For the sixth year running UEA has been ranked in the top 5 for student satisfaction among mainstream English universities.